 Orion Group Holdings, Inc. Schedules 2022 Third Quarter Results News Release for Wednesday, October 26th and Conference Call for Thursday, October 27th

-/EIN News/ -- HOUSTON, Oct.
-17, 2022 (GLOBE NEWSWIRE) -- Orion Group Holdings, Inc. (NYSE: ORN) (the "Company"), a leading specialty construction company, today announced that it will issue its financial results for the third quarter ended September 30, 2022 on Wednesday, October 26, 2022, after the close of the stock market.
+HOUSTON, Oct.
+17, 2022 (GLOBE NEWSWIRE) -- Orion Group Holdings, Inc. ORN (the "Company"), a leading specialty construction company, today announced that it will issue its financial results for the third quarter ended September 30, 2022 on Wednesday, October 26, 2022, after the close of the stock market.

 ORN's management will conduct a conference call on Thursday, October 27, 2022 at 10:00 a.m.
 ET to review these results.
 To listen to the call live, dial (800) 715-9871 in the US and Canada or (646) 307-1963 in the US and ask for the Orion Group Holdings Conference Call (Conference ID: 7279263).
 To listen to the call via the Internet, please visit https://edge.media-server.com/mmc/p/a7xmvgsg.
 Please go to the website 15 minutes early to download and install any necessary audio software.
 If you are unable to listen live, a replay of the conference call may be accessed for approximately 30 days after the call at Orion Group Holdings' website.